#Component Class Reference

 You can either provide these values as method overrides, or as instance variables.

-The Component class is designed to allow each component to define its own CSS
+The Component class is designed to allow each component to define its own CSS stylesheet, and is responsible for merging all styles together whenever you call the append

 / embed